-"Moshe said to the community, 'This procedure is what G-d commanded [me] to do.'"
+"Moshe said to the assembly, 'This is the thing that Hashem commanded to be done.'"
 (8:5)

 Aharon and his son were installed into the priesthood through two types of offerings: specific sacrifices that Moshe offered up on their behalf every day for a full week when the Tabernacle was first erected, and a grain-offering that every kohen was required to offer up on the first day of his service (and which the high kohen was required to offer up twice every day).